Belcastel, France: A Beautiful French Town to Visit

 Eating in Belcastel

-If you travel on a budget or just like picnics, get some eats and drinks at a grocery store before starting your day.
-You will always save money this way!
+If you travel on a budget or just like picnics, get some eats and drinks at a market or grocery store before starting your day.
+It’s oh-so-French!
+Not only will you save money, you will also have the most enjoyable scenery for your meal.

-There are a couple of places where you can get snacks and drinks.
+There are a couple convenience-type stores (Tabacs) where you can get snacks and drinks.
 One little place is next to the church, and another on the main road through the village.

 For a casual, cozy place, you can try Bar/Restaurant Le 1909.
 Another option is Chez Anna.